CZ/SK verze

 30 / 01 / 2023

-PKP Polskie Linie Kolejowe S.A. has launched the country's first system for detecting faults in pantographs, important devices of electric locomotives and electric multiple units.
-The first covered routes are Warsaw – Katowice and the suburban Warsaw – Grodzisk Mazowiecki line.
+PKP Polskie Linie Kolejowe S.A. has introduced the country's first system for detecting faults in pantographs, essential devices on electric locomotives and electric multiple units.

 PKP S.A.

-The system has already been tested on the Warsaw – Katowice line (No. 1) and the suburban Warsaw – Grodzisk Mazowiecki line (447).
-More devices are planned for deployment on the most heavily trafficked sections of railroad lines, where it will be possible to install the system.
+The DSAP system has already been tested on the Warsaw – Katowice line (No. 1) and the suburban Warsaw – Grodzisk Mazowiecki line (447).
+More devices will be deployed on the most heavily trafficked sections of railroad lines, where installation is feasible.
+Reports from the monitoring equipment will be sent to traffic management centers and carriers, enabling them to take preventive action against overhead line damage caused by faulty pantographs.
+The system was built by Zakład Robót Komunikacyjnych – DOM in Poznań Sp. z o.o., with the work valued at nearly PLN 6.7 million.

 Tags